techsavvy-patil/Task-Manager-Application/README.md

 <h1>Project Description:</h1>
-<p>Create a simple Task Management System where users can add, view, edit, and delete tasks.
+<p>Create a simple Task Manager where users can add, view, edit, and delete tasks.
 The application should have user authentication and authorization to ensure that only authorized users can manage tasks.</p>

 <h1>Features:</h1>
 <ol>